ongres/stackgres/doc/content/en/04-administration-guide/04-configuration/01-instance-profile/_index.md

     hugepages-1Gi: 8Gi
 ```

+## Apply Configuration changes

+Each configuration, once applied, require a restart of the SGCluster's Pods by running a [restart SGDbOps]({{% relref "06-crd-reference/08-sgdbops#restart" %}}).

 ## Custom containers

 Any custom container (or init cunstom containers) resources limits and huge pages can be configured by creating a section `SGInstanceProfile.spec.containers.custom-<custom container name>` (or `SGInstanceProfile.spec.initContainers.custom-<custom init container name>`) and specifying `cpu`, `memory` and/or `hugePages`.